TRB Specialty Conference Abstract/Presentation Submission, Review, and Event Planner

 SETT 2020 presenters will receive valuable professional exposure before convened international subject matter experts affiliated with TRB and other practitioner networks.
 As a presenter, your name, organization, profile image, and a brief biographical statement will be featured in the online conference program.
 Additionally, presenters receive a reduced registration rate.

 How are Proposals Selected?

-Experts on a technical selection committee who favor end-user perspectives, innovative ideas, applied science and case studies, and timeliness of subject and relevancy to the conference themes identified above will review all abstracts.
+A technical selection committee, comprised of subject matter experts with a keen interest in end-user perspectives, innovative ideas, applied science and case studies, and an informed awareness of topic timeliness and relevancy to identified conference themes, will review and rate all abstracts accordingly.

 - Open Call for Abstracts: December 6, 2019

 - Close Call for Abstracts: February 15, 2020

 - Advanced Technical Program Available: May 1, 2020